SystemsApproach/tcpcc/variants.rst

-sending background traffic over an extended period of time using only excess capacity; optimizing HTTP-based web traffic without being backward-compatible with TCP; supporting real-time streaming in a way that is TCP-friendly; and accommodating mobile cellular networks with unique radio-induced behavior.
+sending background traffic over an extended period of time using only excess capacity; optimizing HTTP-based web traffic without being backward-compatible with TCP; supporting real-time streaming in a way that is TCP-friendly; supporting multipath transport protocols; and accommodating mobile cellular networks with unique radio-induced behavior.

 7.1 Datacenters (DCTCP, On-Ramp)
 ---------------------------------